 Many of Oranjezicht’s houses are striking Cape Dutch architecture.
-Some newer, modern homes have over sized windows, taking advantage of big skies and dramatic views of the Bay, Table Mountain, and surrounding trees and fynbos vegetation.
+Some newer, modern homes have over sized windows, taking advantage of big skies and dramatic views of the Bay, Table Mountain, and surrounding fynbos vegetation.

 The neighborhood lies on the site of Oranjezicht Farm – fertile land at the foot of Table Mountain.
 In the 1700s the farm supplied the Castle of Good Hope with fresh produce.

 Jan van Riebeeck of the Dutch East India Company – Vereenigde Oost-Indische Compagnie (VOC) in Dutch – built the Castle of Good Hope to support ships passing Cape Town en route to the lands of tea and spices.
 The Castle is the oldest colonial building in South Africa.

 Ship’s officers, burghers, and their families visited Oranjezicht Farm to wander through the lush gardens and fill their baskets with fresh fruit and vegetables.
 “Produce was brought to a cobbled yard and weighed on a scale hanging from a large oak tree.
 With exotic flowers adding colour to the scene and abundant trees providing shady walks, fruit and vegetable shopping was a pleasurable occasion for all.”